 With games here like Unreal Tournament 2004 and Battlefield Vietnam, Painkiller is by no means a great multiplayer game.
 It’s clearly designed to be a throwback to the days of Quakeworld.
 Every game mode is a deathmatch variant, and the co-op that made DOOM and Serious Sam such (literal) blasts is definitely missed.

 The “meh” multiplayer cowers to the quality solo campaign.
 You play Daniel Garner, and you’re dead.
 You find yourself trapped somewhere between heaven and hell.
-A war is a brewing, and you’re recruited to take out four generals of Lucifer’s army.
-Story isn’t the game’s forte; they just serve as a loose wrapper for your traveling through a series of disconnected levels shooting lots of stuff using the most contrived structure imaginable.
+A war is brewing, and you’re recruited to take out four generals of Lucifer’s army.
+Story isn’t the game’s forte; as it serves to mainly explain your traveling through a series of disconnected levels, shooting lots of stuff using the most contrived structure imaginable.
 On every level, you cross some magic threshold, doors close (or appear out of thin air), you’re attacked by dozens of different monsters, and you’re able to proceed only when the last one has been turned into wallpaper.

 And that’s really how the entire game plays out.
 Its pacing is perfect, its settings inspired, its weapons and monsters full of interesting details, and its combat is so visceral that it’s impossible to play without hooting and hollering.
 The solo game is full of secret areas and locked content (including entire levels) that make it worth replaying multiple times.
 By meeting certain objectives, you can unlock special cards that subtly alter the game balance, and they’re worth uncovering though they’re entirely optional.